ubc-library-rc/intro-AGOL/content/story-map.md

 You can also change some aspects of the design of your Story Map by clicking the **Design** button at the top right of the page.

-When you're done configuring your Story Map, click on **Preview** to see what it will look like outside of edit mode.
+*7*{: .circle .circle-blue} When you're done configuring your Story Map, click on **Preview** to see what it will look like outside of edit mode.

-By clicking **Publish**, you can choose to share your Story Map with your organization if your Esri account is linked to one or with the public.
+*8*{: .circle .circle-blue} By clicking **Publish**, you can choose to share your Story Map with your organization if your Esri account is linked to one or with the public.